-- It remains the responsibility of centres to prepare students, as usual, for examinations. - In the event that the head of centre decides the centre cannot be opened for scheduled examinations, the relevant awarding body must be informed as soon as possible. - Awarding bodies will be able to offer advice regarding the alternative arrangements for conducting examinations that may be available and the options for candidates who have not been able to take scheduled examinations. - The centre to open for examinations and examination candidates only, if possible - Alternative centres should be considered in the event that candidates cannot come to school. - Centre may advise candidates to sit examinations in an alternative series where possible. - The JCQ Centre Inspection Service should be notified of any anlternative site arrangement (submitting the JCQ Alternative Site form online, using the Centre Admin Portal (CAP)). - Special Consideration can be used where candidates are unable to achieve a result due to one of the above factors. - An exam result can be generated by the awarding body, based on factors such as a child's performance on other assessments in the same subject. - We will ensure that we have plans a contingency day identified as GCSE/ A level day in the event of sustained national or local disruption during the summer series.
+- It remains the responsibility of centres to prepare students, as usual, for examinations. - In the event that the head of centre decides the centre cannot be opened for scheduled examinations, the relevant awarding body must be informed as soon as possible. - Awarding bodies will be able to offer advice regarding the alternative arrangements for conducting examinations that may be available and the options for candidates who have not been able to take scheduled examinations. - The centre to open for examinations and examination candidates only, if possible.
+Where accommodation is limited, the centre will prioritise candidates whose progression will be severely delayed if they do not take their exam or timetables assessment when planned. - Alternative centres should be considered in the event that candidates cannot come to school. - Centre may advise candidates to sit examinations in an alternative series where possible. - The JCQ Centre Inspection Service should be notified of any alternative site arrangement (submitting the JCQ Alternative Site form online, using the Centre Admin Portal (CAP)). - Special Consideration can be used where candidates are unable to achieve a result due to one of the above factors. - An exam result can be generated by the awarding body, based on factors such as a child's performance on other assessments in the same subject. - We will ensure that we have identified the contingency series identified as GCSE/ A level days in the event of sustained national or local disruption during the summer series. - The centre will communicate with candidates (and where appropriate, parents/carers) any changes to the exam or assessment timetable or to the venue through our MIS system using electronic communication that can be run from a workstation off site should that be required.